AliceMarshall/project-1/README.md

 **Copyright &#169;**

 I own none of the images or background used in the game.
+All other work is my own.

 ####Challenges & Problems

 The main challenges I had whilst building the game was in my method of working and creating AI for the computer's turn.
 I should have worked slower, to create DRYer code from the get-go instead of creating several similar functions and then trying to refactor them down.
+This would have ultimately saved me more time.
 I also struggled when creating a function to place intelligent moves.
 I would have liked to take this further with more time, to ultimately make it think like a human.

 Other features I would liked to have had time to add were animations or sound effects.
-I also had different ideas for themes for the game, so the player could choose
+I also had different ideas for themes for the game, so the player could choose what theme they wanted to play.
+For example: 'Sink the RelationShips'.

 **Features & Bugs**

 - You can only view the Instructions just after the page has loaded, once *Play Game* has been clicked on it will no longer be visable.
 - If a DictatorShip other than the last DictatorShip placed is placed in the top left-hand corner of the Player Board, you will not be able to place any of the remaining DictatorShip.

-with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.